jamestariga/next-booking-app/README.md

 ## Fixed Bugs (Breaking Changes and Major issues)

 - [x] When a user navigates to /account/[id] even if they are not the owner of the profile, they are redirected to the dashboard

   - [x] Properly handle this by checking if the user is the owner of the profile before rendering the page

+- [x] The useActionState hook does not allow for the state to reset unless the user refreshes the page (Fix was create a custom useActionState hook with a reset function)
+  - [x] The reusable modal is not opening when the barber updates the status of a reservation

 ## Bugs

-- [ ] The useActionState hook does not allow for the state to reset unless the user refreshes the page
-  - [ ] The reusable modal is not opening when the barber updates the status of a reservation

 ## Project setup